1Mack/CS2-CallAdmin/README.md

     "InsertIntoDatabaseError": "{DEFAULT}There was an error while inserting into database!", "ReportNotFound": "{DEFAULT}I couldn\u0027t find this report",
-    "MarkedAsHandledButNotInDatabase": "{DEFAULT}This report has been marked as handled on Discord but not in database!", "ReportMarkedAsHandled": "{DEFAULT}This report has been marked as handled!"
+    "MarkedAsHandledButNotInDatabase": "{DEFAULT}This report has been marked as handled on Discord but not in database!", "ReportMarkedAsHandled": "{DEFAULT}This report has been marked as handled!", "CustomReason": "{DEFAULT}Type the reason for the report" },
-  },
   "EmbedMessages": {
     "Title": "Report",